Planning ahead to pay for long term care helps seniors and caregivers

 Unfortunately, many people incorrectly believe that government programs will cover most or all of the cost of long term care for everyone.
 That’s simply not true.

-Medicare doesn’t cover long term care.
+Traditional Medicare doesn’t cover long term care.
 It only covers limited stays in nursing homes and intermittent home health care after a hospitalization.
 In-home help for everyday activities like eating or bathing isn’t covered.
 Ongoing home health care also isn’t covered.

 Average long term care costs in the U.S. are high, and rising